Food poisoning ("food-borne illness") is caused by eating foods containing bacteria, viruses, parasites, or other pathogens.

 Food-borne illnesses are severe.
 They are one of the most common grounds for personal injury claims.
 This article provides information about the types and sources of food poisoning.
 It also offers helpful resources on food recalls and food safety.

 If you are already sick from contaminated food, see FoodSafety.gov to read the symptoms of a food-borne illness.

 The U.S. Food and Drug Administration (FDA) is responsible for the regulation and safety standards of approximately 80% of the U.S. food supply.
-The remaining 20% of foods, primarily meat and egg products, are regulated by the U.S. Department of Agriculture (USDA) known as the Food Safety and Inspection Service (FSIS).
+The remaining 20% of foods, primarily meat and egg products, are regulated by the U.S. Department of Agriculture's (USDA) Food Safety and Inspection Service (FSIS).

 Types of Food Poisoning

 There are at least 250 types of food poisoning.
 However, most cases fall into one of three categories: bacterial, parasitic, and viral.

 While you don't need to know details, it's worth discussing them briefly.
 This way, you are familiar with the terms if you are sick and need information on your illness.

 - Bacterial: E. coli, Clostridium botulinum, Shigella

 - Parasitic: Toxoplasma, Giardia intestinalis, Cryptosporidium